BioComputingUP/idpo/README.md

 ![Build Status](https://github.com/BioComputingUP/idpo/actions/workflows/qc.yml/badge.svg)
-# Intrinsically Disordered Proteins Ontology
+# Disorder Ontology

-Description: None

-More information can be found at http://obofoundry.org/ontology/idpo
+This ontology is deprecated.
+It has been archived for historical reference and should not be used for new annotations or development.

 ## Versions